Codecademy/docs/content/swift/concepts/dictionaries/terms/subscript/subscript.md

 ---

-**`Subscript`** in Swift is a shortcut to access the elements of a collection, list or sequence.
-It is a syntactic sugar that allows you to access the elements of a collection using the subscript syntax `[]`.
-You can define subscripts in your own custom types, and the syntax is similar to computed properties.
-You can define multiple subscripts with different input parameters and return types.
+**Subscript** in Swift is a shortcut for accessing elements of a collection, list, or sequence.
+It is syntactic sugar that allows the use of the subscript syntax `[]` to access elements.
+Subscripts can also be defined in custom types, with syntax similar to computed properties.
+Multiple subscripts can be defined with different input parameters and return types.

 ## Syntax